Strafing (video games): Method

 Done correctly and continuously, this will gradually increase the player's speed.
 Mastering this technique requires much practice.
-Sustained strafe-jumping is mainly a matter of muscle memory, as both the required range and precision of mouse movements increase as the player builds up speed.
+Sustained strafe-jumping is mainly a matter of muscle memory, as it requires a strict range and precision of mouse movements.

 In Quake III Arena and some games based on its engine, such as Call of Duty and Wolfenstein: Enemy Territory, slight increases in jump height can be achieved by playing the game at specific frame rates.

 Pre-strafe

 The pre-strafe (also known as circle jumping) is an action performed by the player at the start of strafe-jumping, giving an initial burst of speed.
 It uses the same mechanics as strafe-jumping, but on the ground before the first jump, and requires faster mouse movement.